ManageEngine Logo

 cmd>backUpData.bat

-NOTE: Taking a backup is essential to revert to the existing build without any loss of data if the upgrade fails due to unexpected reasons.
-The backup is stored under Backup folder in ServiceDesk Plus Home directory.
+NOTE: The backup helps revert to the existing build without any data loss, if the upgrade were to fail due any reason.
+The backup is stored in the Backup folder in the ServiceDesk Plus Home directory.

-Step 3: Download the hot fix or ppm file from the link provided below,
+Step 3: Download the hot fix or ppm file from the following link:

 Step 4: Go to [ServiceDesk Plus Home]\bin and execute the file UpdateManager.bat.
-A Java UI pops up where you can browse for the location of the hot fix and click install to start the installation process.
+Navigate to the location of the hot fix and click install to start the installation process.

 cmd> UpdateManager.bat [ Screenshot ]

-Step 2: Take a back up of the existing build for security reasons.
+Step 2: Back up of the existing build (recommended).

 1. Go to the installation folder.
-[The default installation folder is /opt/ManageEngine/ServiceDesk/.
-The installation folder will now be referred as ServiceDesk Plus-Home]
+The default installation folder is /opt/ManageEngine/ServiceDesk/.
+The installation folder is referred to as ServiceDesk Plus-Home.

 # cd [ServiceDesk Plus-Home]/bin